ohmpi/ohmpi/doc/source/source_rst/hardware/assemble_ohmpi/assembling_mb2024_MUX_2024_dph5005.rst

    +--------------------------------------------------------------------------------------------------------+

 .. warning::
-   In MUX2024, the wiring of the electrodes from the IDC connector follows the order below.
+   In MUX2024, the wiring of the electrodes from the IDC connector follows the order below (different from MUX2023).
-   This means that if you want to wire the ribon cable to additional screw terminals or other types of plugs, you will need to take one wire out of two.
+   Take this into account if you wire your ribbon cable to further connectors or screw terminals.

    .. image:: ../../../img/mux2024-idc.jpg